 2. Ask Your Primary Care Doctor for a Referral

-Your primary care doctor will generally be able to give you a referral to a psychiatrist or therapist who can help you with whatever mental health issues you’re dealing with.
-If you don’t have a primary care doctor, Justworks benefits-eligible customers also have access to One Medical — with more than 60 locations around the country.
+Your primary care doctor will generally be able to give you a referral to a psychiatrist or therapist who can help you with any mental health issues you’re dealing with.
+If you don’t have a primary care doctor, benefits-eligible Justworks customers also have access to One Medical and more than 60 locations they have around the country.
 While One Medical can provide some mental health services, the doctors can also refer you to specialists.

 3. Use an Employee Assistance Program

-Justworks benefits-eligible customers have access to an Employee Assistance Program, or EAP, through Health Advocate.
-If you’re looking to test out whether therapy is right for you or only feel like you need help with something for a short period of time, you can get up to three free therapy/counseling sessions.
+Benefits-eligible Justworks customers have access to an Employee Assistance Program, or EAP, through Health Advocate.
+If you’re looking to test out whether therapy is right for you, or you only feel like you need help with something for a short period of time, you can get up to three free therapy/counseling sessions.
 For more information about the services offered by Health Advocate, visit our Help Center.

 How to Pay for Mental Health Care

 If you can’t find an in-network mental health professional who’s currently taking on new patients, there are some workarounds.
 When doctors don’t take any form of insurance or are out of network, the biggest barrier to seeking care is cost.
-It’s sometimes hard to fathom how you’d be able to afford to see a mental health professional on a regular basis without having some or all of it covered by insurance.
+It can be hard to fathom how you’d be able to afford to see a mental health professional on a regular basis without having some or all of it covered by insurance.